A frequency function approach to quantitative unique continuation for elliptic equations: Introduction

 To the best of our knowledge, frequency functions have not been previously used to establish the elliptic theorems of this paper.
 However, we point out that frequency functions were used by Camliyurt and Kukavica in \cite{CK18} to study quantitative uniqueness of solutions to parabolic equations.
 Moreover, their estimates match those of the elliptic setting.

 By the constructions that appear in \cite{M92}, Theorem \ref{UCatIny} is sharp when we restrict to $\C$-valued equations and solutions.
+The additional constructions that appear in \cite{CS97} and \cite{Dav14} imply that Theorem \ref{UCatInyAWV} is also sharp in the $\C$-valued setting when $p = \iny$.
+However, the resolution to Landis' conjecture in the real-valued planar setting {\cite{LMNN25}} shows that Theorem \ref{UCatIny} is not sharp in that setting.

+{Although we focus here on Euclidean domains, there are some interesting recent developments in periodic domains.
+The examples in \cite{FK24} establish that a version of Theorem \ref{UCatIny} is sharp for $\R$-valued equations on cylindrical domains of the form $\mathbb{T}^d \times \R$, where $d \ge 3$.
+That is, the power of $4/3$ is sharp for such cylindrical domains. }

-The additional constructions that appear in \cite{CS97} and \cite{Dav14} imply that Theorem \ref{UCatInyAWV} is also sharp in the $\C$-valued setting.
-Given the relationship between local and global unique continuation estimates, we may similarly conclude that Theorem \ref{OofV} is optimal (at least with respect to the dependencies on $M$ and $K$) in the complex setting.
-The recent results of \cite{FK24} establish that Theorem \ref{UCatIny} is also sharp for $\R$-valued equations when $n \ge 4$.
-The resolution to Landis' conjecture in the real-valued planar setting \cite{LMNN20} shows that Theorem \ref{UCatIny} is not sharp in that setting.
+Given the relationship between local and global unique continuation estimates, we may similarly conclude that Theorem \ref{OofV} is optimal (at least with respect to the dependencies on $M$ and $K$) in the complex setting when $p = \iny$.
+When $p \in [n, \iny)$, the results of \cite{DZ18}, \cite{DZ19}, \cite{Dav20b} show Theorem \ref{OofV} is not optimal.
+However, the dependency on $M$ in Theorem \ref{OofV} precisely matches the order of vanishing that was established in \cite{KT16} using $L^2-L^2$ Carleman estimates.

-We use the notation $B_r\pr{x}$ to denote a ball of radius $r$ centered at the point $x$, abbreviated by $B_r$ when the center is clear.
+We use the notation $B_r(x)$ to denote a ball of radius $r$ centered at the point $x$, abbreviated by $B_r$ when the center is clear.
 Generic constants are denoted by $c, C$ and may change from line to line without comment.
 Specific constants may be indicated by subscripts.

 The article is organized as follows.
-In the next section, Section \ref{S:Statements}, we precisely state the three theorems that are proved in this paper.
-In Section \ref{S:ClassicS}, we focus on the classic Schr\"odinger operator, $L := - \LP + V$.
-We introduce the associated frequency function, estimate its derivative, establish a monotonicity result for a modified frequency function, and then use the monotonicity result to prove a three-balls theorem.
-Section \ref{S:GeneralS} mimics Section \ref{S:ClassicS}, except we now work with variable coefficients and multiple lower-order terms, so the arguments are more complicated and delicate.
+In the next section, Section \ref{S:Statements}, we precisely state the four theorems that are proved in this paper.
+In Section \ref{S:ClassicS}, we focus on classical Schr\"odinger operators of the form $L := - \LP + V$.
+We introduce the associated frequency function, estimate its derivative, establish a monotonicity result for the frequency function, and then use the monotonicity result to prove a three-balls theorem.
+Section \ref{S:GeneralS} mimics Section \ref{S:ClassicS}, except we now work with variable coefficients, a bounded first-order term, and a singular zeroth-order term, so the arguments are more complicated.
 Finally, in Section \ref{S:Proofs}, we present the proofs of the theorems that are stated in Section \ref{S:Statements}.